segmentio/topicctl/README.md

   versionMajor: v0.10                   # Version
   bootstrapAddrs:                       # One or more broker bootstrap addresses
     - my-cluster.example.com:9092
-  zkAddrs:                              # One or more cluster zookeeper addresses
+  zkAddrs:                              # One or more cluster zookeeper addresses; if these are
-    - zk.example.com:2181
+    - zk.example.com:2181               #   omitted, then the cluster will only be accessed via broker APIs;
+                                        #   see the section below on cluster access for more details.
   zkPrefix: my-cluster                  # Prefix for zookeeper nodes
   zkLockPath: /topicctl/locks           # Path used for apply locks (optional)
   clusterID: abc-123-xyz                # Expected cluster ID for cluster (optional, used as